 Florida has the second-longest coastline in the United States, offering an abundance of recreational boating opportunities.
 The port of Miami is considered to be the cruise ship capital of the world and the cargo gateway of the Americas.

-The Florida boating accident and injury attorneys at Rivkind Law are equipped to handle many different types of boating accident cases statewide.
+The Florida boating accident and injury attorneys at Rivkind Margulies & Rivkind, P.A. are equipped to handle many different types of boating accident cases statewide.
+Call us at (305) 204-5369 for a free case review.

 Maritime Laws and Regulations for Boating Accidents in Florida

 A separate set of laws applies to the injuries sustained from boating or cruise ship accidents.
-An experienced maritime attorney will know which standards to use when bringing your claim to court.
+An experienced Florida boat accident attorney will know which standards to use when bringing your claim to court.

 Causes of Boating Accidents in Florida